Parker-McDonnell/Summit-of-Robotics-2024/README.md

 # Summit-of-Robotics-2024
-Open-source files and video recordings for live workshops from this year's Summit of Robotics retreat!
+Open-source files and links to video recordings for live workshops from this year's Summit of Robotics retreat!